python/cpython/Doc/library/doctest.rst

    Convert doctest tests from one or more text files to a :class:`unittest.TestSuite`.

    The returned :class:`unittest.TestSuite` is to be run by the unittest framework and runs the interactive examples in each file.
+   Each file is run as a separate unit test, and each example in a file is run as a :ref:`subtest <subtests>`.
-If an example in any file fails, then the synthesized unit test fails, and a :exc:`failureException` exception is raised showing the name of the file containing the test and a (sometimes approximate) line number.
+   If any example in a file fails, then the synthesized unit test fails.
+   The traceback for failure or error contains the name of the file containing the test and a (sometimes approximate) line number.
    If all the examples in a file are skipped, then the synthesized unit test is also marked as skipped.

    Pass one or more paths (as strings) to text files to be examined.